Torus knotted Reeb dynamics and the Calabi invariant: The ECH chain complex

 \end{proposition}

 We use Proposition \ref{prop:DL} to understand the ECH of $(S^3,\lambda_{p,q,\varepsilon})$ in more detail.\footnote{While these two results are similar to \cite[Prop.~5.7]{kech} and its \cite[Cor~5.8]{kech}, the logic is reversed.} In particular, we obtain the following as an immediate consequence of the fact that the maps in the directed system in Proposition \ref{prop:DL} are the canonical bijections.
+(That the action filtered embedded contact homology does not depend on the choice of $J$ is established in \cite{cc2}.)